 A family road trip is filled with possibilities.
 During the ride, emotions can range from excitement to irritability, so it’s best to have a plan in place before heading out the door.
 Taking a family road trip can be a blast as long as you are prepared.
-These 35 essentials to pack for a family road trip may not prevent missteps or meltdowns, but they will certainly prepare you for whatever comes your way.
+These 35 road trip essentials to pack for your trip may not prevent missteps or meltdowns, but they will certainly prepare you for whatever comes your way.

-35 Essentials to Pack for a Family Road Trip
+35 Essential Items to Have on Your Packing List for a Road Trip

 1. Grocery store trash bags

 I save grocery store trash bags specifically for car rides and airplane rides.
 We have two children I save the plastic bag from the grocery store specifically for car rides and airplane rides.
 We have two children with varying degrees of motion sickness and these always come in handy.

 Chances are the kids are going to want to eat snacks on a long drive, so having wet wipes available to clean up before and after (and any messes in between) is essential to any road trip.

 It’s always helpful to keep some tissue in the glove compartment, but on a road trip, it can also be used as toilet paper for an unexpected “emergency”.

 4. Cell phone

 Not many of us will forget to bring one, but use it to download handy travel apps and maps.
 Need ideas?
-Check out some of our favorites.
-12 Best Travel Apps to Take on Vacation or Favorite Travel Apps of 2016.
+Check out some of our favorite Best Trip Planning Apps.

 5. Portable charger and cords

-Most cars have the ability to charge devices, but just in case, I like to bring along a portable charger and plenty of cords.
+Most cars have the ability to charge devices, but just in case, I like to bring along a portable phone charger and plenty of cords.
 We also bring a car adapter with dual USB ports so multiple people can charge at once.

 My kids could spend hours just taking photos out the window or at various stops.
 It gives them something to do and I use the camera when we get to our destination.

-Some of our favorite games are the license plate game and “I-Spy”, but there are plenty of other activities to keep kids busy.
+Some of our favorite games are the license plate game and “I-Spy”, but there are plenty of road trip activities to keep kids busy.

 11. Insulated water bottles

 We’ve tried juice boxes, but inevitably, someone would spill and everything would be sticky.
-We switched to water bottles and try not to fill them up too often or we will have to stop for bathroom breaks all the time!
+We recommend a reusable water bottle.
+Try not to fill them up too often or you will have to stop for bathroom breaks all the time!

 12. Music playlist

-This used to be for the benefit of my husband and myself, then it evolved to the toddler years (there was a lot of Wiggles music on that one), and now we’re headed into the teen years, so the list is quite a mix.
-It’s a great way to pass the time and keep everyone happy.
+This used to be for the benefit of my husband and myself, then it evolved to the toddler years, the elementary school years, and now we’re into the teen years, so the list is quite a mix.
+Downloading everyone’s favorite songs is a great way to pass the time and keep everyone happy.

 Please don’t forget the most important thing of all, the snacks!
-We usually keep a few Kind bars, dry fruit, and apples close at hand, but the rest of the snacks are packed.
-We have plenty of lists to give you ideas: 25 Easy to Pack Snacks, 25 Nut Free Snacks, and 25 Easy to Make Travel Snacks.
+We usually keep a few Kind granola bars, dry fruit, and apples close at hand, but the rest of the snacks are packed.

-Once you have all these snacks, you need a place to keep them out of the heat of the day and a soft sided cooler is perfect.
+Once you have all these snacks, you need a place to keep them out of the heat of the day.
+Use a soft-sided cooler and fill it with ice packs.
 Just keep it within easy reach of the back seat so you don’t need to pull the car over to access the food.
 It’s also a great place to keep cold drinks for the long car ride.

 You will want to bring along the basics as well as any prescription medicine you need.
 We pack bandaids, pain reliever, allergy medicine, cotton balls, q-tips, and sunscreen in our travel first aid kit.
-We’ve had to use all of them at one time or another so they have earned their place in the kit.
+We’ve had to use all of them at one time or another so they have earned their place.

 If you are traveling at the crack of dawn or late at night, bring blankets for snuggling and keeping warm.
 It might not be a bad idea to add a sleeping bag or travel pillow as well, just in case you have to stop somewhere to sleep overnight.

 I never could sleep with a pillow in the car, but my kids swear by them.